zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |:-----------------:|:------:|:-----------:|:-----------------:|:----------:|
 | Real Multiply Register                  |  RR      |  1B           |   ```FMR, R1, R2```                |   GLE         |

-The value in register R1 and the real number at the effective address are multiplied and the product is stored in register R1.
-The product is compared to zero to set the CCR.
+The value in register `R1` and the real number at the effective address are multiplied and the product is stored in register `R1`.
+The product is compared to zero to set the `CCR`.
 Both word-addressing and real format exceptions may occur.

 ### 93. FM